 Concluding the Hubspot Review

-However, I will not recommend using Hubspot for my clients since the money they would need to fork out for a Hubspot plan can seriously affect their business if options are not carefully analyzed.
+However, I will not recommend using Hubspot for my clients (SMB’s who cannot afford to have a dedicated person working on inbound marketing full-time) since the money they would need to fork out for a Hubspot plan can seriously affect their business if options are not carefully analyzed.

 Have you used Hubspot?
 What is your experience with this platform?
 Share your thoughts in our comments section.